KingRonnin/beefit/README.md

 # Beefit
 Capstone Project: Techno Necromancers

+### Group Members
+Ronaldo Chua III
+Rajinder Kaur
+Jagpreet Singh

+### Instructor
+Anwar Alabbas

+### Studying Institution
+Southern Alberta Tech. of Institution

+### Course
+Fall 2024 | Capstone Project (PROJ-309-SDC)

-## Description
+## Project Description
-Health and Fitness App/Website
+Beefit is a web-based fitness platform that focuses on essential features for beginners wwhile maintaining a clean, and minimalist interface.

-This app will track the end-user’s progress throughout their fitness journey.
-The app/website will provide an analytics dashboard to get a quick lookup of their progress (and get an option to export the charts to do their own analytics on raw data).
-The app/website will offer writing tools where they can record or type in whatever they desire; person blogs, shower thoughts, or diary.
-The app/website will also provide a weekly calendar so that the end-user will know what is going on in the up-coming days (These will be personally imputed by the end-user).
+Beefit tracks the end-user’s logged progress throughout their fitness journey.
+Beefit provide an analytics dashboard to get a quick lookup of their progress separated by the type of exercise; strength, cardio.
+Beefit offera equipment and courses to purchase for the end-users that are committed on their journey, and provide them with challenges so that the end-users can buildup habits great for long-term pain relief which will be tracked aswell by streaks.

-## Main Features
+## Features
+Log Workout
-Analytics Dashboard
+Analytics Dashboard - Strength & Cardio
+Shop - Courses & Equipment
+Challenges
 Weekly Calendar
-Writing Tool
+Authorization & Authentication
+Backend Admin Dashboard
+RESTful API

 ## Audience
-Health & Fitness Starters who want minimal design
+Primary: Fitness Beginners who are intimidated by complex fitness steps
+Secondary: Casual exercisers seeking minimal interfac

 ## Front-End
-ReactJS
+React
+Typescript
+Javascript

 ## Back-End
-Python (python3 manage.py runserver)
+Python

 ## Database
 SQLite